 The Google Nest Doorbell (battery) is designed to run on batteries without the need for frequent recharging.
-You can also choose to connect it to your doorbell system’s wires, which will use low voltage to gradually charge the battery (with certain limitations).
+You can also choose to connect it to your doorbell system's wires, which will use low voltage to gradually charge the battery (with certain limitations).

-For the following situations, you should install your Nest doorbell so that it runs on its battery.
+For the following situations, you should install your Nest doorbell without wires.
 Choose your situation to get more information.

 You want to replace your current, battery-powered doorbell